You might just find you get more done . . .

 I'M NOT BUSY is a message both to yourself and to others.
 It doesn't say that you have no pressures, demands or deadlines.
 It means that you are not going to let them rule your life or eat into your soul.

-People who give up busyness for Lent will each find their own way of doing it.
+People who give up busyness will each find their own way of doing it.
 However, the core idea is to spend a limited time each day – between 10 and 30 minutes - doing absolutely nothing, just letting time pass.

 This challenge will be far more transformative than a busy person like you can imagine.
 It will be a real challenge – quite difficult, actually.